 Priced singly.
 Order two for a pair (choosing one size at a time and placing it in your cart).
-Includes a history card and drawstring jewelry bag.
-Hand-crafted in the U.S. by the ancient lost-wax casting method.
+Includes a history card and chic or boho jewelry box with free shipping within the U.S.

 This ring is normally in stock in all sizes and typically ships within two working days.
 We often do a size adjustment, and we always give the rings an additional final high polish, before they go out the door.
 In the unlikely event that a ring size is out of stock, and we cannot ship your ring(s) timely, we’ll email you to let you know and offer options.